Isolepis inundata R.Br. APNI*

 Nut unequally trigonous or rarely biconvex, third angle not well-defined, broad-obovoid to obovoid or broad-ellipsoid, half to two-thirds as long as glume, 0.7–1 mm long, 0.6–0.8 mm diam., minutely reticulate to verruculose, glistening, pale yellow to pale red-brown.

-Distribution and occurrence: Widespread in moist places; on the coast and tablelands, inland to near Yetman, Munghorn Gap and Griffith; also in Qld, Vic, Tas, SA and WA.
+Distribution and occurrence: Widespread on the coast and tablelands, inland to near Yetman, Munghorn Gap and Griffith; also in Qld, Vic, Tas, SA and WA.